-Absolute Targets Normalized Targets

-What is your target for change (in %) in

-reducing generation from this waste stream?

-(Enter negative for reduction target) (Enter negative for reduction target)

-What is your normalized target based on?

-Describe the measures planned to achieve this Enter the target year

-target

-Describe the measures planned to achieve this

-target
+Absolute Targets Normalized Targets What is your target for change (in %) in What is your target for change (in %) in reducing generation from this waste reducing generation from this waste stream?
+(Enter negative for reduction stream?
+(Enter negative for reduction target) target) Enter the target year What is your normalized target based on?
+Describe the measures planned to achieve Enter the target year this target Describe the measures planned to achieve this target